Snowflake

 GRANT SELECT ON ALL TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <role_name>;

-GRANT SELECT ON FUTURE TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <role_name>;-- Please replace warehouse_name, database_name, schema_name, role_name according to the tips below
+GRANT SELECT ON FUTURE TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <role_name>;-- Replace warehouse_name, database_name, schema_name, and role_name with your actual values.

 -- Grant access to the compute resource, database, and schema